Teva, Active Biotech halt higher doses of oral MS drug in trials

 “Teva is notifying trial sites to discontinue the higher doses immediately in both trials and will encourage participants to continue follow ups,” it said in a statement on Monday.

-Through a licensing agreement, Teva has global rights to develop and commercialize laquinimod, a small-molecule entity discovered by Active Biotech.
+Through a licensing agreement, Teva has global rights to develop and commercialise laquinimod, a small-molecule entity discovered by Active Biotech.
+(Reporting by Steven Scheer)